brianshih1/mini-key-value-db/mdbook/src/chapter_2/database_api.md

 In the example above, the serializability of the database guarantees that either all of `task1` is executed first or all of `task2` is executed first.

-### Time
+### Database Clock

 The database is powered by a Hybrid Logical Clock (which we will cover later).
-The developer must manually increment the physical time with the set_time function.
-But it can also be swapped out with an implementation that uses the system’s time instead.
+The developer can choose to create a database instance that uses the system's time or a manual clock.
+A manual clock requires the developer to manually increment the physical time with the `set_time` function.
+This is useful for writing unit tests.